-Data from the radars is sent to the Met Office HQ (at Exeter) for processing and a composite picture of the precipitation over the British Isles is produced.
-This picture is displayed using colours to denote different intensities, with a resolution of up to 1 km available.
+Data from all 18 radars with coverage in the UK are sent to the Met Office at Exeter for immediate processing.
+The resulting composite picture provides estimates of rainfall intensity over the whole of the British Isles and the surrounding sea areas at a resolution of up to 1 km.
 Processing at the Met Office normally removes:

-*Radar data for Jersey and the Republic of Ireland also contributes to the UK composite, with data supplied by the Jersey Meteorological Department and Met Éireann in accordance with the regulations of ECOMET.
+NOTE Radar in the Channel islands and the Republic of Ireland also contribute to the UK composite, with data supplied by the Jersey Meteorological Department & Irish Met Service in accordance with the regulations of ECOMET.